 Do hedgehogs feed their babies?

 Hedgehog mothers breastfeed the children until they are able to chew their food.
-Hedgehog babies are able to eat from mother’s food from ages of about 3 to 4 weeks.
+Hedgehog babies are able to eat from their mother’s food from ages of about 3 to 4 weeks.
 The mothers grind and chew the hard food into small pieces to make it easier for the little hoglets to absorb them.

 Can you touch baby hedgehogs?